Gwilym Lee: Career

 Lee joined a drama group as a teen.
 He then starred in the 1997–1998 television adaptation of the Animal Ark books.
 Aged 16 he started working on Richard III with the Royal Shakespeare Company.
 Lee appeared in a leading role in the final series of Land Girls (2011) and had several guest roles on television (including Ashes to Ashes, Fresh Meat, Monroe and Henry V).
 He has also worked on radio (The Emerald Tiger, The Silver Turk and in an adaptation of The Cruel Sea).

 Lee was commended in the 2008 Ian Charleson Awards for his appearance in the National Theatre's production of Oedipus and in 2009 played Laertes to Jude Law's Hamlet in the Donmar West End season.

 He won first prize of the 2011 Ian Charleson Award for his role as Edgar in the 2010 King Lear production at the Donmar Warehouse.
 In 2012, Lee starred in the Donmar Trafalgar Studios production of Aleksei Arbuzov's The Promise.

 At Christmas 2013, Lee began a television starring role as DCI Barnaby's new sergeant, DS Charlie Nelson, in the 16th series of Midsomer Murders, which also included the show's 100th episode, partially shot in Denmark in collaboration with the local national broadcasting corporation, DR. In early 2014 he appeared in Versailles at the Donmar Warehouse.

 In April 2016, it was announced by ITV that Lee was not returning for season 19 of Midsomer Murders.
 Lee, on his Twitter account, indicated he would be involved in an upcoming series Jamestown.
 Lee played guitarist Brian May in the Queen biopic Bohemian Rhapsody (2018), which earned him a nomination for Outstanding Performance by a Cast in a Motion Picture at the 25th Screen Actors Guild Awards.

-In 2018, it was announced that Lee had joined the cast of the Hulu series The Great; on the series airing for three seasons from 2020 to 2023, Lee starred amongst the ensemble cast as Grigory "Grigor" Dymov, a composite character of Catherine the Great's historical lovers Grigory Orlov and Grigory Potemkin, and a childhood friend of Peter III.
+In 2018, it was announced that Lee had joined the cast of the Hulu series The Great; on the series airing for three seasons from 2020 to 2023, Lee starred amongst the ensemble cast as Grigor Dymov, a composite character of Catherine the Great's historical lovers Grigory Orlov and Grigory Potemkin, and a childhood friend of Peter III.

 In 2023, it was announced that Lee had been cast in the second season of SAS: Rogue Heroes.